Email: patrick@ifroggy.com

 I have spoken nationally, delivering keynote or solo presentations and participating in panel discussions, via webcast and in person.
 Drawing from my first hand experience, I discuss issues related to online community and social media and how you can tap into the value that these spaces offer, personally and professionally.

-Previous engagements have included CNN, Dell, FedEx, South by Southwest Interactive, Northwestern University and North Carolina State University.
-For more information on my speaking philosophy, sample topics and testimonials from those that have seen me speak, please check out my speaking page.
+Previous engagements have included CNN, Dell, FedEx, South by Southwest Interactive, Australian National University, Northwestern University and Syracuse University.
+For more information on my speaking philosophy, sample topics and testimonials from those that have seen me speak, please see my speaking page.

 Podcasts and Hosting